Elias Pettersson: International play

 Pettersson competed for Sweden in the 2018 World Junior Ice Hockey Championships, winning silver.
 Despite being limited to just five games, due to a broken thumb, Pettersson would go on to win a gold medal with Team Sweden at the 2018 IIHF World Championship.

-On 9 May 2019, Pettersson was included to the roster to return for a second successive tournament with Sweden at the 2019 World Championships held in Bratislava, Slovakia.
+On 9 May 2019, Pettersson was included on the roster to return for a second successive tournament with Sweden at the 2019 World Championships held in Bratislava, Slovakia.